Cascade Brewery: History

-During this period supported Henry Savery, who wrote Australia's first novel.
+During this period, Macintosh supported Henry Savery, who wrote Australia's first novel.
 After Macintosh's death in December 1834, his half-share of the Cascade estate passed to his son William Macintosh who lived in Madras, India.
 Degraves offered to buy William's share but never paid his nephew, and William died a pauper in 1840, still owed a small fortune by his wealthy uncle Peter Degraves.
-After Macintosh's death Degraves continued to expand both the milling and brewing operations at the Cascade, exporting both timber and beer to mainland Australia, particularly to Victoria where the gold rush created huge demands for both timber and beer.
+After Macintosh's death, Degraves continued to expand both the milling and brewing operations at the Cascade, exporting both timber and beer to mainland Australia, particularly to Victoria where the gold rush created huge demands for both timber and beer.

-After Degraves' death Cascade passed into the control of his eldest son, Henry Degraves.
-However Henry Degraves died two years after his father and the management of the brewery passed to James Wilson, husband of Degraves' youngest daughter, Deborah Hope Degraves.
-It is now owned by Anheuser-Busch InBev, through its Australian subsidiary Carlton & United Breweries.
-Cascade produces a range of beers, apple cider ('Mercury Cider' brand) and non-alcoholic beverages including apple juice, blackcurrant syrup and carbonated beverages.
+After Degraves' death, Cascade passed into the control of his eldest son, Henry Degraves.
+However, Henry Degraves died two years after his father and the management of the brewery passed to James Wilson, husband of Degraves' youngest daughter, Deborah Hope Degraves.
+Until 2020 it was owned by AB InBev, through its Australian subsidiary Carlton & United Breweries.
+Cascade was included in the June 2020 purchase of Carlton & United by Asahi.
+Cascade produces a range of beers, apple cider and non-alcoholic beverages including apple juice, blackcurrant syrup and carbonated beverages.

 In 1967 the building housing the brewery was almost completely destroyed by the bushfires that devastated south-east Tasmania.
 With a rebuild to commence in no time at all, the brewery was back up and running a mere three months later.

-The image adopted for its label in 1987, H. C. Richter's nineteenth-century illustration of the now extinct Tasmanian tiger (Thylacinus cynocephalus), is from Gould's The Mammals of Australia.
+The image adopted for its label in 1987, Henry Constantine Richter's nineteenth-century illustration of the Tasmanian Tiger is from John Gould's The Mammals of Australia.

 Cascade is unique among Australian breweries and rare among breweries worldwide in that it operates its own maltings, producing malt for its mainstream beers (including Premium Lager and Pale Ale) from locally grown barley.
 Specialty malts for dark beers and the seasonal range are imported from mainland Australia and from overseas.
 The Cascade name is also given to the sporting event 'The Cascade Cup'.